 Medical benefits.
-Benefits for active participants and retirees who are not Medicare-eligible are self-funded; that is, they are paid out of Fund assets.
+Medical benefits are self-funded; that is, they are paid out of Fund assets.
 The Fund has contracted with Empire BlueCross and BlueShield to administer the program on its behalf.
 In addition to forwarding to Empire amounts required to pay Plan benefits, the Fund also pays Empire an administrative fee.
 Empire then assumes the responsibility for providing the benefits called for under its contract.
 Empire may be contacted at: